 An internal communication platform: what is it?

-- Employees can share and respond to messages among themselves.
-Think of exchanging tips or sharing photos of the staff party.
+- Employees can send each other messages.
+Think of sharing work tips or photos of the latest company party.

 Reasons to start implementing an internal communications platform